IsaiahBenavides/software_classwork/UNIT_2/MOD_1-Game_On!-Project/readme.md

 As you clear empty spaces the board will show numbers in boxes, the number represent the amount of bombs that are adjacent to that box.
 Using logic and a bit of luck you must flag all bombs and clear all empty spaces to win!

+What I need:
+    Bombs placed in random spots
+    number warnings

 Functionality:
     Bombs yet to be flagged represented
     Number of flags used represented